joelouthan/theologic.us/content/posts/2022/0185-study-romans8-27.md

 ---
-title: "Study: Romans 8:27 Who Defines Us in the Midst of Our Sin?"
+title: "0185 Study: Romans 8:27 Who Defines Us in the Midst of Our Sin?"
 author: Joseph Louthan
 publishDate: 2022-01-17T06:00:00-06:00
 url: /bible-study/2022-01-17-study-romans/